Monty Python's Flying Circus: Lost sketches

+Monty Python's Flying Circus episodes are mostly preserved intact, unlike several TV shows that were influences on it (especially Q5, On the Margin and Not Only...
+But Also) that were mostly destroyed due to BBC policy of not keeping copies.
+Cleese feels that the show seems to modern viewers more innovative than it actually was because of this: "it looks like Python came out of nowhere".
+However, some sections of episodes were lost.

 The first cut that the BBC forced on the show was the removal of David Frost's phone number from re-airings of the second episode of the first season, "Sex and Violence", in the sketch "The Mouse Problem".
 The Pythons had slipped in a real contact number for David Frost to the initial airing, which resulted in numerous viewers bothering him.

 Some material originally recorded went missing later, such as the use of the word "masturbating" in the "Summarize Proust" sketch (which was muted during the first airing, and later cut out entirely) or "What a silly bunt" in the Travel Agent sketch (which featured a character [Idle] who has a speech impediment that makes him pronounce "C"s as "B"s), which was cut before the sketch ever went to air.
 However, when this sketch was included in the album Monty Python's Previous Record and the Live at the Hollywood Bowl film, the line remained intact.
 Both sketches were included in the Danish DR K re-airing of all episodes ("Episode 31", aired 1 November 2018, 6:50 pm).

 Some sketches were deleted in their entirety and later recovered.
 One such sketch is the "Party Political Broadcast (Choreographed)", where a Conservative Party spokesman (Cleese) delivers a party political broadcast before getting up and dancing, being coached by a choreographer (Idle), and being joined by a chorus of spokesmen dancing behind him.
 The camera passes two Labour Party spokesmen practising ballet, and an animation featuring Edward Heath in a tutu.
 Once deemed lost, a home-recorded tape of this sketch, captured from a broadcast from Buffalo, New York PBS outlet WNED-TV, turned up on YouTube in 2008.
 Another high-quality recording of this sketch, broadcast on WTTW in Chicago, has also turned up on YouTube.
 The Buffalo version can be seen as an extra on the new Region 2/4 eight-disc The Complete Monty Python's Flying Circus DVD set.
 The Region 1 DVD of Before The Flying Circus, which is included in The Complete Monty Python's Flying Circus Collector's Edition Megaset and Monty Python: The Other British Invasion, also contains the Buffalo version as an extra.